 What Is Monstera Deliciosa?

-- The size of the plant is variable and depends on the growing habitat.
+The plant has a Monstera creeper legacy and can be grown both indoors and outdoors.
 On average, an indoor plant grows up to 2 meters when matured, whereas an outdoor plant grows even bigger.

 How Big Monstera Borsigiana And Deliciosa Get?